bloxstreet/support/guides/training-guide.md

 **Excess Trainers should be dismissed. _They may not act as spectators under any circumstances.
 Anybody who decides to idle during training should be kicked._**

 **_The Trainees are to start at the CAFE section of the training room, then groups may move onto the registers._**

+Trainer Test Information
+{: .label .label-purple }
+This section will outline each of the tests the Trainers are expected to perform.

+###### Grammar/Greeting Test
+For the Grammar/Greeting Test, as a Trainer, you must explain how this test works.
+Have the Trainee show their greeting to you. **IMPORTANT: Do not fail a Trainee for minor grammatical errors.
+If you are able to understand their greeting easily, you should pass them.** You are always welcome to give out tips if needed.
+Make sure to give them a tip on copying and pasting their greeting every time, as it makes things much quicker on their behalf.
+If they pass, continue to the next test.
+If they fail, kick them from the server explaining why.

+###### Cafe Test
+The next phase is the Cafe Test.
+In this test, you will ask them for any available drink of your choosing.
+Wait for them to make it and say “Of course.”, or something related to that.
+The Trainee must have understandable grammar in this test.
+Ensure that Trainees know about the slush machine, and the fact it has different flavors that can be selected once a COLD CUP is touched.

+###### Register Test
+The next phase is the Register Test.
+Please go through a roleplay of them checking you out (including their greeting).
+If they don’t know how to send a payment request, explain the process to them!
+Make sure they use proper grammar and effort.
+If they pass, continue to the next test.
+If they fail, kick them from the server, explaining why.

+###### Passing Trainees
+If the Trainee passes, you must use the :ff command on them, and take them to the green line at the front of the Training room.
+The Host/Co-Host will rank them accordingly, and then kick them from the game.